-For students in the Bristol MSci Palaeontology course: Hello!
-I can supervise year 4 projects related to ecology and evolutionary biology, particularly macroecology and macroevolution.
+For students in the Bristol MSci Palaeontology and Evolution course: I can co-supervise (with Mike Benton) year 4 projects related to ecology and evolutionary biology, particularly macroecology and macroevolution.
 Want to learn more about phylogenetic comparative methods?
 Think maps are really cool?
 Wish there was more about sexual selection and/or behaviour and/or speciation in your modules?
 Really like thinking about extant birds?
 Something else entirely, that is somehow related to my research?
 It would be great to chat with you!

 For prospective students: I don't currently have any funding for students, but if you'd like to work with me, I'd be delighted to help you apply for fellowships or to apply for grants with you.
 (I for example regularly mentor US students through the process of applying for UK fellowships such as Rhodes, Marshall, Fulbright, etc.) A prospective PhD student would typically be co-supervised by someone more senior; I can suggest folks either here at Bristol or within my network of collaborators around the UK, or I'd be very happy to hear what ideas you may have!